 Safety Leadership: Move your organization toward a just culture

 Editor’s Note: Achieving and sustaining an injury-free workplace demands strong leadership.
-In this monthly column, experts from global consulting firm DEKRA Organizational Safety and Reliability share their point of view on what leaders need to know to guide their organizations to safety excellence.
+In this monthly column, experts from global consulting firm DEKRA share their point of view on what leaders need to know to guide their organizations to safety excellence.

 Who would you rather have: an employee who wants to do their job safely without fear of injury because it’s the right thing to do, or one who is doing things safely only because they’re afraid of being reprimanded by their boss?